Thinking about getting hypnotherapy, but not sure if you can afford it?

 Would you like to work with Dipti?

-She runs a busy private hypnotherapy practice near Stroud, in the Cotswolds in the UK, and sees clients all over the world online on Zoom.
+Dipti runs a busy online hypnotherapy practice and sees on average 60 clients a month all over the world online on Zoom.